N11 road (Ireland): Route through Wicklow and Wexford

 Just north of Inch, the M11 enters County Wexford.
 The route continues South, bypassing Gorey and Clogh.
 This section was also re-designated as motorway from 28 August 2009.
 The former N11 road between Newtownmountkennedy and Gorey is now signposted as the R772 regional road.
 The M11 then bypasses Camolin, Ferns and Enniscorthy.
 At Ballydawmore, about 4.25 km east-northeast of Enniscorthy, the N30 from New Ross, which also connects to the N80 from Tullamore at Clavass about 5 km north of Enniscorthy, meets the M11 at a junction, which also connects to R744 road.
 At the end of the Enniscorthy Bypass the motorway section ends at the Scurlocksbush roundabout.
 The N11 then continues as a single carriageway.
 South of here, the N11 passes through Oilegate, County Wexford, continuing south through Ferrycarrig, and crossing the River Slaney to terminate on a bypass west of Wexford where it meets the N25 from Waterford at the Ballindinas roundabout.

 Upgrades

 The N11 has been gradually upgraded from single to dual carriageway standard from the 1950s to the present, with improvements taking place at an accelerated pace in recent years.
-The first short stretch of dual carriageway on the road, and the first stretch of dual carriageway in the Republic of Ireland, was built in the 1950s between the Stillorgan Road/Newtownpark Avenue junction (White's Cross) and Foxrock Church (this stretch was substantially widened around the turn of the millennium).
+The first short stretch of dual carriageway on the road, and the first stretch of dual carriageway in Ireland, was built in the 1950s between the Stillorgan Road/Newtownpark Avenue junction (White's Cross) and Foxrock Church (this stretch was substantially widened around the turn of the millennium).
 Subsequent short stretches of dual carriageway, at Loughlinstown, between Bray and Kilpedder, and from Donnybrook to Stillorgan were constructed during the early to mid-1970s, this phase ending with the opening of the Stillorgan bypass in October 1977.
 Since that time, these sections have been joined up through further improvements.